 Volunteers are a huge part of what goes on at the Rendezvous.
 We have volunteers of all ages and experience.
 If you’re interested in volunteering with us then take a look at the sorts of opportunities we have available and get in touch with Julie Bartle for a chat.

-There are three main types of volunteering opportunities:
+There are different types of volunteering opportunities:

 - Coffee Bar Volunteers

-- Admin Volunteers
+- Administration Volunteers